 Before I get started, you should know that my working environment is based off a video I did last year called How to install Magento 2.3.
 A link to that video is also available in the Video Description.
 To summarise, I’m running Magento 2.3 with Apache on Ubuntu 16.04.
-Therefore this tutorial is not compatible with Nginx, CentOS or Ubuntu 18.04.
+Therefore this tutorial is not compatible with Nginx or CentOS.

 Everything I’m about to do revolves around an application called “Certbot”, which helps install, setup and maintain the Let’s Encrypt SSL Certificates.